glromeo/esbuild-sass-plugin/README.md

 })
 ```

-Prepending an `@import` of globals file only for the main file that triggered the compilation (to avoid importing it twice).
+Prepending an `@import` of globals file only for the main file that triggered the compilation (to avoid importing it twice):
 ```javascript
 const context = { color: "blue" }